lcirvine/advent_of_code/2023/notes.md

 - creating mapping with X Y coordinates

 ## Day 4
-- Parsing - The data is given to you as 'Card 1: 41 48 83 86 17 | 83 86  6 31 17  9 48 53'.
+- Parsing - The data is given to you as "Card 1: 41 48 83 86 17 | 83 86  6 31 17  9 48 53".
 I used the string function split and regex to separate that into
   - card ID - split by ':', then used regex to find the ID number
   - winning numbers - split by '|', winning numbers would be first group
   - my numbers - the numbers I had on the scratchcard would be in the 2nd group